-4.1 Maintain high standards of cleanliness and safety at our increasing number of preserves and facilities for Lake County's population to use and enjoy, and properly restore and manage our natural areas and wildlife habitats, by providing efficient and effective work spaces and support facilities for District Commissioners and employees.
+- 4.1 Maintain high standards of cleanliness and safety at all our increasing number of preserves and facilities for Lake County's population to use and enjoy. - 4.2 Properly restore and manage our natural areas and wildlife habitats. - 4.3 Provide efficient and effective work spaces and support facilities for District Commissioners and employees.